-We’re passionate about the parks and encourage you to use them to host events.
+We’re passionate about the parks and encourage you to use them to host events(external link).

 Visit the parks but please respect the vegetation and wildlife.
-Remove all rubbish, don’t light fires and keep your dogs under effective control.
-No chainsaws are permitted in any of our parks but you are welcome to collect dead or fallen wood by hand.
+Remove all rubbish, don’t light fires, and keep your dogs under effective control.
+Chainsaws are not permitted in any of our parks but you are welcome to collect dead or fallen wood by hand.

 Together we can restore and protect the mauri (life force) of our region's land and water while maintaining a prosperous land-based economy.
 Below you can find links to all the resources and information you need to join us on this journey.

 Keeping your regional parks tidy is easy.

 Find out where's best for biking, bird watching, horse-riding, trail bike riding, whitebaiting, picnicking, jet-boating, kayaking, game bird hunting and more.

 Encompassing the river’s edge and estuary, this park is great for relaxing nature walks, mountain biking, fishing and whitebaiting.